pingcap/docs-appdev/en/for-django.md

     CREATE USER <username> WITH PASSWORD <password>;
     ```

     Take note of the username and password.
-You will use it in your application code later.
+You will use them in your application code when initializing the project.

 3. Grant necessary permissions to the SQL user you have just created: